20tab/nextjs-light-continuous-delivery/{{cookiecutter.project_dirname}}/README.md

 :warning: **develop, main and tags**: should be protected!

 ## E2E Integration
-The E2E integration, can be skip using following variable that should be set in the GitLab respository:
+To skip the E2E integration, the following env should be set in the GitLab repository:
 ```git
   SKIP_E2E = true
 ```

 ## Pact broker Integration
-To enable the Pact broker integration, the following variables should be set in the GitLab respository:
+To enable the Pact broker integration, the following envs should be set in the GitLab respository:
 ```git
   PACT_ENABLED = true
   PACT_BROKER_BASE_URL (protected and masked)